How to Store Your Yarn: Neat Ideas and Smart Solutions for Organizing Your Stash

 Not Gnarled but Neatly Organized

 It can be rewarding to see your yarn neatly organized and ready for your next project.
 The storage products mentioned above can help greatly in reducing "yarn clutter."
-You can your yarn sort to color, organize into fiber types, and combat common problems, such as dust and tangling... and of course, pesky kitty who shares your enthusiasm for yarn.
+You can sort your yarn to color, organize into fiber types, and combat common problems, such as dust and tangling... and of course, keep pesky Kitty at bay, who shares your enthusiasm for yarn.